 Beyond the Classroom

-The Director of Graduate Studies (DGS) constructs workshops for English graduate students to learn about the job market and other professional development skills.
-The recent workshops include:
+The Director of Graduate Studies conducts workshops for English graduate students to learn about professional development skills, the academic job market, and a diverse set of careers.
+Recent workshops include:

 Demystifying the Job Market

-An introduction to the workings of the job market meant for graduate students at all stages in the program.
-There was a discussion about MLA JIL job ads and excerpts from The Professor Is In.
+An introduction to the workings of the job market meant for graduate students at all stages in the program, including a discussion of the MLA job ads and of sections of The Professor Is In.

 Grant Writing Workshop